ShahriarKh/strapi-admin-tailwind-theme/README.md

 - *Can I have dark menus in light theme and vice versa?*
-   Of Course!
+   Certainly!
 You can do it by calling the `createColors` function with `isDarkTrue: true` for light colors and the other way round:
   ```js
   const lightPrimary = createColors(rose, "primary", true);
   ```